PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-31-your-progress-is-impossible-without-a-purpose.md

 There are often tricky situations where the truth may indeed be harmful, and where showing compassion and tempering the truth may be the wiser course of action.

-In all my quest for purpose-seeking and meaning in my life, I have stick to the commitment to the power and importance of truth-seeking even if that will challenge my ego or mean I have to let go of certain beliefs and ideologies.
+In all my quest for purpose-seeking and meaning in my life, I have stuck to the commitment to the power and importance of truth-seeking even if that will challenge my ego or mean I have to let go of certain beliefs and ideologies.

 The quest to seek out one's purpose is a thought-provoking sentiment that raises important questions about ethics, moral philosophy, and the role of truth in society.